particle-iot/docs/src/content/quickstart/xenon.md

+Use the online setup application to configure your new Xenon.
+The process includes the following.
+* Registration of your device with your Particle account
+* Connection of your device to the Particle Device Cloud
+* Particle Mesh network configuration

+Once you've completed the setup you will be able to program your device and send over-the-air (OTA) updates to it.

-To set up your Xenon, click the button below and follow the onscreen instructions.
-The setup application will walk you through configuration of your new Xenon, register the device with your Particle account, and connect to Device Cloud.
+To begin setting up your Xenon, click the button below and follow the onscreen instructions.
+When you've completed set up, continue to Step #2.

 <div  align="center">
 <br />